My Background and Goals

 In 1994, I entered the corporate environment as a computer trainer, software installer and help desk technician for thirteen years.

-I am presently a tutor for the government funded, "No Child Left Behind" and a substitute teacher in a local school district in Atlanta, Georgia.
+I am presently tutor for the government funded, "No Child Left Behind".

 I teach the skill of self-correction, which allows the child the chance to put the error right themselves.
 A tutor's most important goal is to help students become independent learners.
 As a tutor, you try to work yourself out of a job.